DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-cellixsantos/README.md

 ## WEEK 1:

 - We are introduced to the subject by the professor
+- He talked about what is a proof
+- A proof of a proposition is a chain of logical deductions leading to the proposition from a base set of axioms
+- Proposition is a statement which is either true or false
+- And an axiom is a statement that is self true
 - We were taught about lots of 'P's and 'Q's
 - The subject was very confusing
 - I was tought about **Logical Connectives**.